-Our executive officers, directors and principal stockholders, together with their respective affiliates, beneficially owned 54.9% of our capital stock as of July 31, 2018, of which 2.4% will be beneficially owned by our executive officers.
-Accordingly, our executive officers, directors and principal stockholders are able to determine the composition of the Board, retain the voting power to approve all matters requiring stockholder approval, including mergers and other business combinations, and continue to have significant influence over our operations.
+Our executive officers, directors and principal stockholders, together with their respective affiliates, beneficially owned 30.9% of our capital stock as of November 1, 2019, of which 3.5% are beneficially owned by our executive officers.
+Accordingly, our executive officers, directors and principal stockholders have significant influence in determining the composition of the Board, and voting on all matters requiring stockholder approval, including mergers and other business combinations, and continue to have significant influence over our operations.
 This concentration of ownership could have the effect of delaying or preventing a change in our control or otherwise discouraging a potential acquirer from attempting to obtain control of us that you may believe are in your best interests as one of our stockholders.
 This in turn could have a material adverse effect on our stock price and may prevent attempts by our stockholders to replace or remove the Board or management.